neatia/Loom/README.md

 ## Features
 - Translated into 28 languages (MTL)
+- Bookmarks are locally stored for offline viewing
 - IPFS Content generation (Add your own config, gateway, etc)
 - Login, Create Posts, Comments, Interact, update profiles as normal
 - *Engravings* (Coming Soon / iOS only), protect your OC against unwarranted reposts
 - *Advanced Search* (Coming Soon), turn any thread/post into a searchable interface powered by [BERT](https://arxiv.org/abs/1810.04805)
 - *and much more…*

+### Known Issues (macOS)
+- Share functionality
+- Bookmarks affect Lemmy's `save` NOT just locally stored
+- Settings are saved without being logged in

 ### Timeline

-`WIP`
+#### macOS

+> `WIP` building an easy to view timeline.

 ## Contributing

 Lemur uses [Granite](https://github.com/pexavc/Granite) as a backing for components and services.
 The Components folder in this repo serves as a good example for many future components that may be needed.
 Any suggestions on Granite or other component layouts as a whole is greatly appreciated.
+Always feel free to open a PR.

 ### Why Granite?